 Why It’s Wrong:

-JSON strictly requires that all string keys and values use double quotes ("), not single quotes.
+JSON strictly requires that all string keys and values use double quotes ("

 How to Avoid It: